dialpad/dialtone-legacy/docs/guides/brand/index.md

 ---
 title: Brand
-desc: Details on Dialpad's identity and who we are as a company.
+description: Details on Dialpad's identity and who we are as a company.
 status: planned
 ---